Save for the grace of God there go I. You are welcome. Be and stay blessed!

 Another entry in Sewall’s diary tells of a bitterly cold day when there was a “Great Coughing” in the meetinghouse, yet a newborn was carried in to be baptized.
 In harshest weather, women brought to the church little foot stoves, filled with hot coals from home, around which children huddled by their mother’s feet beneath the pews.
 But after several churches burned down because of foot stoves left behind, their use grew controversial.

 In one of his journal entries, Judge Sewall tells of a winter’s Sunday when his friend, Rev. Michael Wigglesworth, preached from the verse in Psalm 147 that says, “Who can stand the cold?”
-By the next Sunday, the entire congregation was so afflicted with illness that services were canceled for three weeks.
-On February 20, 1698 services resumed and Wigglesworth prayed and preached from the words, “At his command the ice melts.”
+By the next Sunday, the entire congregation was so afflicted with an illness that services were canceled for three weeks.
+On February 20, 1698, services resumed and Wigglesworth prayed and preached from the words, “At his command, the ice melts.”
 The very next day, a thaw set in.
 It was regarded as a direct answer to his prayer.